Australian Capital Territory (ACT)

 If you receive an AusAlert:

 You may still receive an AusAlert even if your phone can’t make calls or send text messages (SMSs) or if it shows ‘emergency calls only’.
-As long as your phone is within range of a mobile phone tower, the alert can be delivered – even if that tower belongs to a different mobile provider than the one you’re with.
+As long as your phone is within range of a mobile phone tower, the alert can be delivered – even if that tower doesn't belong to your mobile provider.

 Mobile phones made before 2019 may not receive AusAlert messages.
 If you own a phone with a prepaid SIM card, you may still receive an AusAlert, even if you have no data left.